There is no question. Austin, Texas is a great place to live…for some people.

 If you are coming from Washington D.C., Los Angeles or New York then traffic in Austin will seem like a cake walk.
 But it is still bad.

 A recent Texas A&M study said the city has the 10th worst traffic in the United States.
 The Texas Department of Transportation declared that the stretch of I-35 running through downtown Austin as being the second most congested roadway for regular drivers, and the most congested for truck drivers.

 TomTom is a bit kinder when it comes to ranking Austin’s traffic woes.
 The GPS maker ranked Austin as the 21st most congested city in the country overall, according to the annually reported TomTom Traffic Index.
 When it comes to evening peak hours, Austin is the 15th worst in the country, with travel taking 57 percent longer than it does in free flowing traffic.
 Peak morning traffic is even worse, coming in at 14th overall.

 One reason for this is that Austin lacks a true bypass route that routes drivers around the city that are traveling through on I-35.
+The other major interstate, the MoPac Expressway, also runs north and south.
+A new HOV toll lane on the MoPac has done little to improve commute times.
 With more than 100 people moving to Austin everyday, the traffic situation keeps getting worse and worse.